dungdm93/sqlalchemy-trino/README.md

 ================
 _[Trino](https://trino.io/) (f.k.a PrestoSQL) dialect for SQLAlchemy._

+> !!!
+WARNING !!!
+This project is still alpha and under active development.

 The primary purpose of this is provide a dialect for Trino that can be used with [Apache Superset](https://superset.apache.org/).
 But other use-cases should works as well.